Visiting San Antonio? Book Your Stay at the Luxurious & Historic Emily Morgan Hotel!

 Amenities

 The Emily Morgan is a five-star hotel offering a variety of amenities to suit every traveler’s needs.
-All rooms offer complimentary wi-fi, make-up mirrors, cotton robes, front desk messaging services, hair dryers, and black-out curtains.
-Guests are free to use the 24-hour fitness center, or lounge at the outdoor pool, open from 7 am-10 pm daily.
+All rooms offer complimentary WiFi, make-up mirrors, cotton robes, front desk messaging services, hair dryers, and blackout curtains.
+Guests are free to use the 24-hour fitness center or lounge at the outdoor pool, open from 7 am-10 pm daily.

 Bar & Restaurant

 If you’re too tired to go out after a long day exploring the sites, The Emily Morgan has you covered.
-The onsite restaurant Oro offers traditional Southwestern cuisine and is open for breakfast and dinner.
+The on-site restaurant, Oro, offers traditional Southwestern cuisine and is open for breakfast and dinner.

 Breakfast offerings include the whimsical Texas-shaped waffle dripping with maple syrup and a traditional Texas breakfast complete with eggs, potatoes, toast, and your choice of bacon or sausage.
 Health-conscious visitors can opt for the veggie-egg scramble, while vegan guests can enjoy fruit plates, granola, or a vegan breakfast skillet.

 Guests who choose the Oro for dinner will quickly forget they are in a hotel restaurant.
 The savory offerings are prepared with the freshest ingredients and locally sourced beef, ensuring a high-quality meal every time.
-Feast on delectable lemon-grilled chicken smothered in a creamy butter spinach sauce, or opt for tantalizing pan-seared salmon complimented with avocado and a hint of lime.
+Feast on delectable lemon-grilled chicken smothered in a creamy butter spinach sauce, or opt for tantalizing pan-seared salmon complemented with avocado and a hint of lime.

 The Emily Morgan’s bar is perfect for enjoying a nightcap before heading to bed.
 The menu offers mouthwatering margaritas, elegant martinis, and plenty of traditional drinks to accommodate guests with varying tastes.
 If you don’t see your favorite on the menu, feel free to ask the bartender, who is more than happy to help you create the perfect cocktail.